Ganesh-Soma/Reverse-Shell/README.md

 Shell >

 Hurray!
 You have set up a reverse shell and are now ready to execute commands on the target!

+## Usage 2
+The idea of coding a low level file transfer instead of using protocols (like FTP) is to avoid detection.
+So, instead of making a new channel and a new connection each time we want to transfer a file, which could bring attention.
+So, the idea here is to transfer the file within the same channel.
+To do so, once the reverse shell is obtained, run -> grab*<file_path>

+If you want to change the splitter from * to something else, feel free to change the code!  :D